AI Search Monitoring Tools in 2026

 The Loudmink AEO platform ($99-599/mo) monitors AI search engines on 24-hour cycles and creates content to close the gaps it finds across blog, Reddit, and YouTube.
 Three tiers: Starter at $99/mo (ChatGPT, 50 queries, 8 articles), Pro at $299/mo (3 AI search engines, 150 queries, 20 articles, 20 Reddit), and Max at $599/mo (5 AI search engines, 300 queries, 40 articles, 40 Reddit, 10 YouTube).

-What separates Loudmink from every other monitoring tool on this list is the closed loop.
-Monitor, identify gap, create content, publish with human review, then verify that AI search engines actually changed what they say.
+What separates Loudmink from most tools on this list is the closed loop.
+The same platform that helps you track what AI search engines say about your brand also creates the content to close the gaps: monitor, identify gap, create content, publish with human review, then verify that AI search engines actually changed what they say.
 Post-publication verification is the step most platforms skip entirely.
 It is the difference between "we published an article" and "we confirmed ChatGPT now recommends you."

 Source intelligence adds another layer.
 Loudmink does not just show that you are missing from an AI search engine's answer.
 It shows which sources the engine pulled its answer from (Reddit threads, review sites, competitor pages), so the content it creates targets the right channels.